Sequential proportional approval voting: Description

 Sequential proportional approval voting uses approval voting ballots to elect multiple winners on a round-by-round basis.
 With approval voting ballots, each voter may support any number of candidates on their ballot as they see fit.
 For tabulation, each ballot is weighted according to a formula, the candidate with the most support is elected, and the process is repeated until there are no more seats to fill.

-The aforementioned formula is as follows: $W=\frac{1}{E+1}$ where $E$ is the number of candidates approved on that ballot who were already elected in the previous rounds, and $W$ is the final weight of the ballot.
+The aforementioned formula for each ballot in a given round is as follows: $W=\frac{1}{E+1}$ where $E$ is the number of candidates approved on that ballot who were elected in the previous rounds, and $W$ is its weight.
 For the first round, $E$ is naturally 0, and so each ballot has a weight of 1.
-A SPAV election with only one seat to fill is identical to an approval voting election.
-Other weighting formulas may be used while still being referred to as SPAV.

 Example

 Illustration of the example election.
 Candidates with the most votes wins for each round.
 When a candidate is elected they are removed for the next round.

 As a clarifying example, consider an election for a committee with three winners.
 There are six candidates, representing two main parties: A, B, and C from one party, and X, Y, and Z from another party.
-About two-thirds of the voters support the first party, and the other third of the voters support the second party.
 Each voter casts their vote by selecting all the candidates they support.
 The following table shows the results of the votes.
 Each row represents a possible candidate support combination and the first column indicates how many ballots were cast with that combination.
 The bottom row shows the number of votes each candidate received.